programmfabrik/easydb-documentation/content/technical/_index.en.md

 **easydb server** stores it's data in the following backend systems:

-* Postgresql as main metadata store
+* PostgreSQL as main metadata store
 * *easydb asset server* as asset store and retrieval
 * Elasticsearch index for search